sporksmith/jimnewsome-net/source/projects/index.md

 ### Vine

 Vine is a tool for static analysis of x86 assembly.
-I was involved in its creation.
+I was involved in its design and implementation.

 * [Vine project](http://bitblaze.cs.berkeley.edu/vine.html)